 Welcome to the Centre for Marine Studies

-We are a Honduran non-governmental organization dedicated to the development of progressive science on coastal and marine ecosystems.
-Initially founded and focused on Utila in 2006, CEM (our acronym in Spanish) has by now expanded its area of studies to a more regional level.
-Developing research projects along the entire Atlantic coast of Honduras as well as in the Pacific, we labor with a regional approach in the Mesoamerican Reef and the Gulf of Fonseca.
+We are a Honduran non-governmental organization conducting applied research on coastal and marine ecosystems.
+Initially founded on the island of Utila in 2006, CEM (our acronym in Spanish) has grown and expanded to include work on both the Caribbean and Pacific coasts of Honduras as well as regional projects focused on the Mesoamerican reef and the Gulf of Fonseca.

-Combining applied ecological research with socio-economic studies, our interest is focused on providing holistic science with which to develop proactive management strategies for a sustainable use of coastal and marine resources.
+Combining applied ecological research with socio-economic studies, our interest is focused on providing holistic science with which to develop proactive management strategies for the sustainable use of coastal and marine resources.

-CEM scientists conduct research to create original innovative management tools, more often with a regional scope and thus regularly work in collaboration with scientists and leading institutions from around the globe.
-By creating a bridge of knowledge between applied research and local knowledge, we intend to highlight priorities for conservation, management requirements and identify potential initiative coming from the level of the main beneficiaries.
-By doing so, academic science can be understood and used by the same people who rely on the integrity of coastal ecosystems in which they live.
+CEM scientists conduct research to underpin the development of innovative management tools, regularly working in collaboration with scientists and leading institutions from around the globe.
+By creating a bridge of knowledge between academic research and local knowledge, CEM can highlight priorities for conservation, identify management requirements and find solutions to mitigate local and regional threats to sustainability from local and regional sources.
+In this way, results from science can be understood and used by the communities who rely on the integrity of the coastal ecosystems with which they interact.